What is Deflation?

-Central banks are instrumental in combating deflation.
-Specifically, the Federal Reserve can enact monetary policy to increase spending and demand by putting more money into circulation and by controlling interest rates.
+Central banks are key in combating deflation.
+Specifically, the Fed can use monetary policy to increase spending and demand by putting more money into circulation and controlling interest rates.
 Some of the strategies the fed will use to prevent deflationary spiral and economic contraction include:

 - Lowering bank reserves to increase monetary supply